 The fast transition to online shopping has also accelerated the need for logistics companies to boost the efficiency of their operations.
 Higher order volumes and demand for fast deliveries can cause delayed and missed delivery windows, and this kind of disruption can easily cost your business customers.

-Fortunately, operational inefficiencies in logistics can be addressed by using a dynamic route optimization software designed to help users schedule and plan efficient delivery routes in real-time.
+Fortunately, operational inefficiencies in logistics can be addressed by using a dynamic routing software designed to help users schedule and plan efficient delivery routes in real-time.
 The software helps fleet managers provide their drivers with real-time updates and the best possible routes even as new orders come in.

 The route optimization also allows companies to provide accurate Expected Time of Arrivals (ETAs) to customers and meet promised delivery schedules despite high order volumes while lower fuel costs and meeting consumer expectations.